kevinli-webbertech/kevinli-webbertech.github.io/blog/md/courses/big_data/numpy/numpy.md

 Notice that the first column gives the numbers 0 through 9 in order: this is due to the fact that each point’s closest neighbor is itself, as we would expect.

 By using a full sort here, we’ve actually done more work than we need to in this case.
-If we’re simply interested in the nearest k neighbors, all we need is to partition each row so that the smallest k + 1 squared distances come first, with larger distances fill‐ ing the remaining positions of the array.
-We can do this with the np.argpartition
+If we’re simply interested in the nearest k neighbors, all we need is to partition each row so that the smallest k + 1 squared distances come first, with larger distances filling the remaining positions of the array.

-function:
+We can do this with the np.argpartition function:

 ```
 In[22]: K = 2